 Goodwill and Other Intangible Assets Goodwill is the excess of the purchase price over the fair value of net assets of acquired businesses.
-Upon the adoption of Statement of Financial Accounting Standards (SFAS) No. 142, Goodwill and Other Intangible Assets in the first quarter of 2002, the Company no longer amortizes goodwill, but instead is required to test for impairment at least annually.
-See Note 6 for the pro forma effects of adopting this standard.
+The Company does not amortize goodwill, but tests for impairment at least annually.
 Other intangible assets include, among other items, patents and unpatented technology and are amortized using the straight-line method over their respective estimated useful lives of 5 to 17 years.
 The Company reviews intangible assets for impairment annually or more frequently if changes in circumstances or the occurrence of events suggest the remaining value is not recoverable.